-In developing a plan to tackle homelessness, the council has to make judgments on how to achieve best value for money in allocating its limited resources in order to meet its legal duties.
+In developing a plan to tackle homelessness, we have to make judgments on how to achieve best value for money in allocating limited resources in order to meet legal duties.

 The use of bed and breakfast and other temporary accommodation is by far the most expensive and least satisfactory response for those in need.
-Harlow Council use temporary accommodation whilst assessments are being carried out and where the council has a duty to provide housing for a homeless household but is not able to provide a permanent home at that point.
-At any one time the council have in the region of 250 to 350 households living in temporary accommodation.
+We use temporary accommodation whilst assessments are being carried out and we have a duty to provide housing for a homeless household but is not able to provide a permanent home at that point.
+At any one time we have in the region of 250 to 350 households living in temporary accommodation.
 This is a mix of housing association properties, council owned properties and properties secured in the private rented market.

-The council will continue to review the provision of resources to prevent homelessness and provide settled accommodation against meeting the costs of short term temporary accommodation provision.
-The council want to reduce this number and have set aside a budget to make better use of private sector homes, which can either be sought by our clients, or by the council.
+We will continue to review the provision of resources to prevent homelessness and provide settled accommodation against meeting the costs of short term temporary accommodation provision.
+We want to reduce this number and have set aside a budget to make better use of private sector homes, which can either be sourced by our clients, or by us.
 This gives much more flexibility over the type and location of properties we can offer.